-- 1. If the software producing a clinical document is a clinical information system, the software SHALL conform to the mandatory requirements for the role of a CIS Producer [NEHTA2012e]. - 2.
-If the software producing a clinical document is a CSP system, the software SHALL conform to the mandatory requirements for the role of a CIS Producer [NEHTA2012e] that are relevant for the scope of the CSP system. - 3.
-A clinical document Producer uploading a clinical document to the PCEHR system SHALL conform to the requirements in the relevant PCEHR conformance profile.
+If the software producing a clinical document is a clinical information system, the software SHALL conform to the mandatory requirements for the role of a CIS producer [NEHTA2012c].

+023874 CSP to conform to the mandatory requirements relevant for the scope of the CSP system

+If the software producing a clinical document is a CSP system, the software SHALL conform to the mandatory requirements for the role of a CIS producer [NEHTA2012c] that are relevant for the scope of the CSP system.

+023875 Conformance for uploading a clinical document to the PCEHR system

+A clinical document producer uploading a clinical document to the PCEHR system SHALL conform to the requirements in the relevant PCEHR conformance profile.

-Note: The generic requirements for a software system in the role of a Producer may need to be varied for specific types of clinical documents.
+Additional notesThe generic requirements for a software system in the role of a producer may need to be varied for specific types of clinical documents.
 In this case, the PCEHR conformance profile for a type of clinical document may override the generic requirements.